MahtabRanjbar/TumorDetectAI/README.md

 The model architecture is based on the Resnet50 model, which is a powerful convolutional neural network architecture known for its efficiency and accuracy.
 In addition to the Resnet base model, additional convolutional layers and fully connected layers have been added to enhance the model's ability to detect brain tumors.

 The model is pretrained and saved for ease of use.
-You can find the pretrained model in the [model](model/) folder.
+You can find the pretrained model in the [here](https://drive.google.com/drive/folders/1-BRhTeD6o9X4ESZVt4iOavjsfFnOoT_M?usp=sharing).
 Instead of retraining the model, you can directly use this pretrained model for your brain tumor detection tasks.

 The model is trained using the Adam optimizer, which is a popular choice for deep learning tasks.
 Adam adjusts the model's weights during training to minimize the loss function and improve the model's performance.